rmhdev/Image-Faker/README.md

 **Image size**

-You can define the width and height of the image in pixels, separated with x.
+You can define the width and height of the image in pixels, separated with `x`.
 The maximum value for both is 1500.

 ```
 http://example.org/300x150.png